martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 &nbsp;

 ---
-#### Sending a Complaint or Request
+#### Send Complaints and Requests
 ---
 <img src="images/sendcomplaint.png" width="600" />

 From the side menu, press Send Complaint link to open request/complaint form.

 For this trial version, it will be possible to send complaints and requests to your own inbox.

 Ombudsman Central messages are available only for transport sector analysts.
 &nbsp;